hotwired-laravel/turbo-laravel/README.md

 }
 ```

-You can also pass a callback to it, so any Turbo Stream broadcast triggered inside that callback will be sent only _to other_ users, returning back to the default behavior of broadcasting to all users after that.
+You can also pass a callback to it, so any Turbo Stream broadcast triggered inside that callback will be sent only _to other_ users, resuming back to the default behavior of broadcasting to all users after that.
 The callback version looks like this:

 ```php
 TurboFacade::broadcastToOthers(function () {